TeroKeso/TeroKeso.github.io/_posts/2024-04-04-auto-subtitle-by-m1guelpf.md

 ---
-title : Simple Automatic subtitles in your videos using [OpenAI's Whisper](https://openai.com/blog/whisper)
+title : Generate subtitles to your videos using OpenAI's Whisper
 date: 2024-04-12 12:00:00 +0300
 categories: [cli,AI,video]
 tags: [openai, subtitles, cli, wsl]
 ---

-# Simple Automatic subtitles in your videos using [OpenAI's Whisper](https://openai.com/blog/whisper)
+There are services where you can but subtitling of videos, but what to do if you have, say, 500 videos that you want to subtitle to meet accessibility requirements.
+The easiest way and the most efficient way is to subtitle the videos locally.

 ### How to install to linux (WSL)